Kali: Symbolism

 The twin earrings of Kali are small embryos.
 This is because Kali likes devotees who have childlike qualities in them.
 The forehead of Kali is seen to be as luminous as the full moon and eternally giving out ambrosia.

 Kali is often shown standing with her right foot on Shiva's chest.
 This represents an episode where Kali was out of control on the battlefield, such that she was about to destroy the entire universe.
-Shiva pacified her by laying down under her foot to pacify and calm her.
+Shiva pacified her by lying down under her foot to pacify and calm her.
 Shiva is sometimes shown with a blissful smile on his face.
 She is typically shown with a garland of severed heads, often numbering fifty.
 This can symbolize the letters of the Sanskrit alphabet and therefore as the primordial sound of Aum from which all creation proceeds.
 The severed arms which make up her skirt represent her devotee's karma that she has taken on.

 There are several interpretations of the symbolism behind the commonly represented image of Kali standing on Shiva's supine form.
 A common interpretation is that Shiva symbolizes purusha, the universal unchanging aspect of reality, or pure consciousness.
 Kali represents Prakriti, nature or matter, sometimes seen as having a feminine quality of creation of life.
 The merging of these two qualities represent ultimate reality.

 A tantric interpretation sees Shiva as consciousness and Kali as power or energy.
 Consciousness and energy are dependent upon each other, since Shiva depends on Shakti, or energy, in order to fulfill his role in creation, preservation, and destruction.
 In this view, without Shakti, Shiva is a corpse—unable to act.